benc-uk/blog/_posts/2017-09-15-nodejs-in-azure-pt2.md

 Pretty simple!
 You can then push your image to either Dockerhub, Azure Container Registry or your own private registry then you simply point your Web App at it.
 You set this either during creation or you can specify it later from the portal & the "Docker Container" blade

-{% asset_img wafc-image.png Selecting a custom image in Web App for Containers %}
+{% include img src="wafc-image.png" alt="Selecting a custom image in Web App for Containers" caption=true %}

 **Note.** The App Service will do a pretty good job of inspecting your image and auto detecting which port to use, the public web address provided will always be running on 80/443, the port mapping to the container is handled internally.
 Should you need specify the port you can do so with the `WEBSITES_PORT` application setting.